vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ```

 First, we set scraping to 2 second intervals, then we enable prometheus to scrape itself - that is monitor its own activity.
 Finally, we have added a scrape endpoint to actuator prometheus metrics.
 You may add additional 'actuator/prometheus' endpoints to the `targets` declaration under `spring-apps`.

-Since we have already added `micrometer-registry-prometheus` to our project, no further app side configuration is necessary.

 ### Enable the Prometheus Actuator endpoint